WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/Consent and rights to use Personal Data.md

 compensated.
 This should increase trust and promote growth in the personal data economy.

+### Unresolved issues

+Currently, Consent Receipts are designed to be mutable models (e.g.
+`purposeTermination`, defining the revocation of a consent).
+This makes a transformation in some cases difficult.
+However, concepts of revocation on immutable ledgers are under development by various influential organizations (e.g. W3C, WOT, ...).

+Further work needs to be done in standardizing the Consent Notice Receipt Specification vocabulary to achieve greater alignment.

 ### Next Steps

 This paper was drafted after brief discussions with Trent McConaghy (COALA IP